Fortive: 2019

 In June 2018, Fortive made a binding offer to buy Johnson & Johnson's Advanced Sterilization Products (ASP) business.
 The deal was valued at $2.8 billion, made up of $2.7 billion in cash from Fortive and $0.1 billion of retained net receivables, and closed in April 2019.
 Furthering their investment in healthcare, in November 2019 Fortive acquired Censis Technologies, a SaaS-based provider of inventory management in the surgical field, headquartered in Franklin, Tenn., from Riverside, a global private equity firm headquartered in Cleveland Ohio.
 Terms of the deal were not disclosed.

 In July 2019, Fluke acquired Germany based Pruftechnik, in precision laser shaft alignment, condition monitoring, and non-destructive testing, to further their reliability business unit.

 In addition to previous acquisitions, like Predictive Solutions (Jan 2017) and ActiveBlu (2017), Industrial Scientific has made multiple acquisitions as part of Fortive.
 In June 2019 Industrial Scientific entered in a definitive agreement to buy Canadian based Intelex, a provider of SaaS-based Environmental, Health, Safety and Quality (EHSQ) management software.
 The following month (July 2019), Industrial Scientific entered a definitive agreement to acquire SAFER Systems, a provider for the chemical, oil & gas, and transportation industries.

 2020

 In November, Intelex Technologies, a subsidiary of Industrial Scientific, announced that it has acquired ehsAI, a compliance automation technology provider.

 2021

 In July Fortive exercised their option on TeamSense, finalizing the acquisition from PSL.
-Later that month, Fortive entered into a definitive agreement with Bayard Capital and Accel Partners to acquire ServiceChannel, a leading global provider of SaaS-based multi-site facilities maintenance service solutions with an integrated service-provider network.
-Fortive anticipates that the acquisition will close in the third quarter of 2021.
-ServiceChannel FY 2021 revenue expected to be approximately $125 million (recurring revenue of approximately $117 million); expected long-term revenue growth rate of mid-teens.
-This acquisition expected to enhance Fortive's revenue growth profile by approximately 50 basis points; anticipated to reach 10% ROIC target in 5 years.
-The purchase price for the acquisition is approximately $1.2 billion and is expected to be funded primarily with available cash.
-Upon closing, ServiceChannel is expected to be an independent operating company within Fortive's Intelligent Operating Solutions segment.
-ServiceChannel expands Fortive's leading offering of Facility and Asset Lifecycle workflow solutions, alongside Accruent and Gordian.
+Later that month, Fortive announced an agreement to acquire ServiceChannel, a provider of SaaS-based facilities maintenance services.
 It was announced in December Fortive entered into an agreement to buy healthcare software maker Provation from private equity firm Clearlake Capital Group.

 2023

-In October 2023, Fortive acquired German manufacturer Elektro-Automatik for $1.45 billion to strengthen Fortive's position in the electronic test and measurement market.
+In October 2023, Fortive acquired German manufacturer Elektro-Automatik for $1.45 billion.